pietrop/slate-transcript-editor/README.md

 Building on the sucess and lessons learned from [`@bbc/react-transcript-editor`](https://github.com/bbc/react-transcript-editor).
 Mostly to be used in the context of [autoEdit 3](http://autoedit.io)(digital paper edit), and other proejcts.

-Criterias
+Criterias/Principles
 - Easy to reason around
-- Can handle transcript and media over 1 hour without lose in performance
+- Can handle transcript and media over 1 hour without loss in performance
 - Only essential features for correction of timed text
-- adapters to and from, are external, except for dpe (digital paper edit, adapter).
+- adapters to and from other STT services, are external, except for dpe (digital paper edit, adapter).
 - leverages existing libraries, such as [bootstrap](https://getbootstrap.com/), and [react-bootstrap](https://react-bootstrap.github.io/), to focus on the diffuclt problems, and not wasting time re-inventing the wheel or fiddling around with css.